Burns and scalds are serious risks in the hospitality industry and accounts for many serious injuries.

-Furthermore, we should be notified of an incident if a burn or scald needs critical or intensive care.
+You need to notify us if a burn or scald sustained at a workplace needs critical or intensive care.

-It is important that everyone in the industry know how to prevent burns and how to administer first aid.
+It is important that you know how to prevent burns and to administer first aid.

-- placing warning signs or stickers near hot equipment or surfaces
+- placing and taking note of warning signs or stickers near hot equipment or surfaces

 - making sure cooking oil is cooled to a safe handling temperature before being drained from a deep fryer

 - incorporating a gravity-feed chute from the deep fryer to an external receptacle to eliminate the need to handle hot cooking oil waste